 In much the same way as pupils are involved throughout, parents are also involved.
 Parents are invited to attend informal and more formal meetings with class teachers throughout the year.
 There are regular opportunities to share ideas and strategies.
 For SEND pupils, parents are invited to contribute to the Pupil Passport at least 3 times per year.

 Also, for pupils with an EHC, parents have opportunities throughout the year to contribute to reviews and share their views on how their child can best be supported.

 The Academy welcomes the views of any pupil or parent about how outcomes can be best achieved.

 - How are parents involved in the setting?
 How can I be involved?

 Parents are encouraged to be involved in the life of the school in many ways.
 This may involve being invited to special events e.g. class assemblies, concerts etc. , parents’ workshops, parents evenings, sporting events etc. Parents are also heavily involved in discussing progress of children and setting appropriately challenging targets; both formally in meetings and informally in regular chats with staff.
 The academy staff work hard to engage parents in all areas of the school.

 - What do I I do if I want to make a complaint?

 In the first instance, the child's class teacher is the person to speak to if something is not quite right.
 They are available either at the end of the day when a child is dismissed or via an appointment made with the Academy office.
 If concerns continue, a member of SLT can be consulted.
 Appointments can be made via the Academy office.
-Enquiries of a specific SEND nature should be addressed to the class teacher or the Inclusion Manager.
+Enquiries of a specific SEND nature should be addressed to the class teacher or the SENCO.